-There have been several changes to the UK benefits system.
-Some benefits have been replaced while others might have different rules for claiming them or the payments have reduced.
+There have been several changes to the UK benefits system in the last few years.
 The biggest change is the introduction of universal credit.

-Universal credit provides financial support for living expenses and housing to working age people both in and out of work.
+Universal credit provides financial support for living expenses and rent to working age people both in and out of work.
 It has replaced income-based jobseeker’s allowance, income support, income related employment and support allowance, child tax credit, working tax credit and housing benefit.
-Although many people still receive these benefits you cannot make a new claim for them so have to apply for universal credit instead.
+Although many people still receive these benefits, now called legacy benefits, you cannot make a new claim for them so have to apply for universal credit instead.

-If you are getting income-based jobseeker’s allowance, income support, income related employment and support allowance, child tax credit, working tax credit or housing benefit you will be sent a letter asking you to claim universal credit instead.
-For most people, the move from these benefits to universal credit will start late in 2020.
-If your circumstances change before then you may have to apply for universal credit earlier.
+If you are getting a legacy benefit (income-based jobseeker’s allowance, income support, income related employment and support allowance, child tax credit, working tax credit or housing benefit) you will be sent a letter from the Department for Work and Pensions, DWP, asking you to claim universal credit instead.
+This process was supposed to start in 2020 but has been delayed.
+If your circumstances change before you are asked to claim universal credit you may have to apply for universal credit earlier.